nock/nock/README.md

 - `before`: a preprocessing function, gets called before nock.define
 - `after`: a postprocessing function, gets called after nock.define
 - `afterRecord`: a postprocessing function, gets called after recording.
-Is passed the array of scopes recorded and should return the array scopes to save to the fixture
+Is passed the array of scopes recorded and should return the array scopes as an object or stringified to save to the fixture
 - `recorder`: custom options to pass to the recorder

 ##### Example